 - How would we diversify and improve virtual offerings?

-Solving the first question was relatively simple, we had some virtual event experience and we already had suppliers that we knew had virtual event platforms.
+Solving the first question was relatively simple: we had some virtual event experience and we already had suppliers that we knew had virtual event platforms.

-In March of 2020 we quickly realised that in order to survive we would have to utilise our existing skills, knowledge and experience to innovate.
+In March of 2020 we quickly realised that in order to survive we would have to utilise our existing skills, knowledge, and experience to innovate.
 Over the past year we have kept our ear to the ground and found new ways to fill the funnel left by cancelled in-person events.
-Establishing new service offerings with the creation of Outsourced Engagement we have been able to drive wide engagement from customers and memberships as seen in Lauren’s article Small Event.
+Establishing new service offerings with the creation of Outsourced Engagement we have been able to drive wide engagement from customers and memberships as seen in Lauren’s article.
+Small Event.
 Big Impact.

-With the help of our internal team as well as client and supplier relationships, I would argue that as a company we have not only survived but thrived.
+With the help of our internal team as well as client and supplier relationships, I would argue that as a company we have not only survived, but thrived.

-To keep on top of individual platform updates, new platforms and new market technology we set up a Digital Taskforce, the team met to discuss the new tech and see if we could integrate it into any of our solutions.
+To keep on top of individual platform updates, new platforms, and new market technology we set up a Digital Taskforce.
+The team met to discuss the new tech and see if we could integrate it into any of our solutions.
 Within the Digital team we also have ‘Tech Gurus’ who take ownership of knowing a particular event platform like the back of their hand.
 All details were then collated into a matrix, giving us the ability to quickly compare the platforms like-for-like.

 It is clear that over the past year we have seen technology pushed and its development accelerated, this will not stop (nor will virtual events) after the pandemic is under control.
-To read more on what we can expect to see this year you can read my trendspotting article Reviewed: Reuters, Roadmaps and Reports.
+To read more on what we can expect to see this year you can read my trendspotting article, Reviewed: Reuters, Roadmaps and Reports.

-The Outsourced Team
+The Outsourced Events Team

-Prior to the pandemic we had two remote workers in Sponsorship Manager, Debbie and E-comms Manager, Jenny.
+Prior to the pandemic we had two remote workers: Sponsorship Manager, Debbie and E-comms Manager, Jenny.
 One of the hardest things that many people have struggled with throughout the pandemic has been the limits to socialising that we have seen.
-In the UK we are currently towards the latter end of the third lockdown but at Outsourced Events we have done our best to not let that get us down.
+In the UK we are currently towards the latter end of the third lockdown, but at Outsourced Events we have done our best to not let that get us down.
 With companywide calls three times a week to kick-off our days and hosting fun internal activities we have carried our company culture of fun teamworking home with us.

 We have also created a Wellbeing team that focuses on the team’s wellbeing and mental health through our four pillars.
 The four pillars serve as a foundation for activities, groups and top tips/advice: